 According to Maithya (2009) there is a significant relationship between drug abuse and the category of school a student attended.
 Mixed schools have more cases of drug abuse than girls or boys schools.
-He also found out that mixed students.
+He also found out that mixed schools have internal problems that are related to substance abuse among students.
 Girls' schools did not show alarming drug abuse problems, but boys' schools did.
 This implies that the peer influence among girls and boys was higher than they were in the same school.